MTanguin/deep-learning-challenge/README.md

 ![best_model](https://user-images.githubusercontent.com/114210481/229775473-770ac642-cc10-4a3f-bdd2-ad5110a2fee3.png)

-To optimize the model and achieve a target predictive accuracy higher than 75%, the following techniques is implemented:
+To optimize the model and achieve a target predictive accuracy higher than 75%, the following techniques were implemented:

 - Increased the number of hidden nodes in each layer
 - Added more hidden layers